Diyckstra/terraform-provider-deyckstra/website/docs/d/network_acls.md

 }
 ```

-The following example retrieves a list of all network ACL ids in a VPC with a custom
+The following example retrieves a list of all network ACL IDs in a VPC with a custom
 tag of `Tier` set to a value of "Private".

 ```terraform